-For the June quarter, the Driehaus Micro Cap Growth Fund outperformed its benchmark.
-The Fund had a 7.33% return, net of fees, while the Russell Microcap Growth Index experienced a gain of 3.18%.
-The Fund also outperformed the small cap indices, such as the Russell 2000 which gained 4.29% and the Russell 2000 Growth which rose 3.92%, but it did trail the S&P 500 which gained 8.55%.
+For the June quarter, the Driehaus Small Cap Growth Fund outperformed its benchmark.
+The Fund had a 5.01% return, net of fees, while the Russell 2000 Growth Index experienced a gain of 3.92%.
+The Fund also outperformed the Russell 2000 which gained 4.29%, but it did trail the S&P 500 which gained 8.55%1.

-The relative outperformance versus the Russell Micro Cap Growth index was driven by the portfolio's relative outperformance in several sectors including consumer discretionary, industrials, energy, and technology.
+The relative outperformance versus the Russell 2000 Growth Index was driven by the portfolio's relative outperformance in the following sectors: industrials, technology, consumer staples and communication services.

 Despite the outperformance and positive absolute returns, it was a challenging quarter.
 The market's stock and sector leadership were very rotational.
 Cyclical and reopening stocks which had performed well over the prior couple quarters pulled back as bond yields declined, peak growth fears increased and as the Delta variant spread late in the quarter.
 Conversely, secular growth stocks, which had a poor first quarter, resumed their leadership and performed well late in the quarter.
 Macro factors, such as the daily direction of yields, risk factors and correlations appeared to be more impactful than bottom up characteristics during the quarter.
 Many "reopening" stocks should handily exceed consensus expectations as their fundamental trends remain strong but most experienced multiple compression regardless.
 Despite this, the portfolio benefited from strong earnings reports and being well diversified across the various growth categories (secular, cyclical, consistent, recovery) which helped it outperform.

-By sector, the Fund's absolute and relative performance was broad based as nearly all the major sectors contributed with positive absolute and relative returns, except healthcare which was essentially inline and financials which trailed the benchmark by a small amount.
-The positive absolute returns for the quarter came from (in order of magnitude): consumer discretionary, energy, healthcare, consumer staples, industrials, and technology.
-The positive relative returns for the quarter came from (in order of magnitude): consumer discretionary, industrials, energy, technology, and consumer staples.
+By sector, the Fund's absolute and relative performance was broad based as nearly all the major sectors contributed with positive absolute returns.
+Healthcare and financials both trailed the benchmark by a small amount, based on relative performance.
+The positive absolute returns for the quarter came from (in order of magnitude): technology, industrials, consumer staples, consumer discretionary, healthcare, communication services, materials, and energy.